OjasMor/Traffic_Light_Classifier/README.md

 You'll be using what you now about color spaces, shape analysis, and feature construction to create features that help distinguish and classify the three types of traffic light images.

-You'll be tasked with creating **one feature** at a minimum (with the option to create more).
-The required feature is **a brightness feature using HSV color space**:

 1. A brightness feature.
     - Using HSV color space, create a feature that helps you identify the 3 different classes of traffic light.
     - You'll be asked some questions about what methods you tried to locate this traffic light, so, as you progress through this notebook, always be thinking about your approach: what works and what doesn't?

-2. (Optional): Create more features!

-Any more features that you create are up to you and should improve the accuracy of your traffic light classification algorithm!
-One thing to note is that, to pass this project you must **never classify a red light as a green light** because this creates a serious safety risk for a self-driving car.
-To avoid this misclassification, you might consider adding another feature that specifically distinguishes between red and green lights.

-These features will be combined near the end of his notebook to form a complete classification algorithm.

 ## Creating a brightness feature

-There are a number of ways to create a brightness feature that will help you characterize images of traffic lights, and it will be up to you to decide on the best procedure to complete this step.
-You should visualize and test your code as you go.

 Pictured below is a sample pipeline for creating a brightness feature (from left to right: standardized image, HSV color-masked image, cropped image, brightness feature):